ChaosData/libshambles/blog/introduction.md

 Based on the results I achieved so far with libshambles, there are definitely a few things I have in mind to add/implement in future versions.
+I am going to add in IPv6 support soon.
+This should be a relatively simple change, but it will require some extra tooling to test.
+As IPv6 doesn't tend to do NAT-ing, it is likely that each intercepted connection will need to incur four `iptables` rules in the form of a SNAT/DNAT for both the inner host-router connection and the router-outer host connection.
-Primarily, these include FreeBSD support (which will likely require creating a `forge_socket`-alike among other changes to support the different firewall stack) and researching weaknesses in the design (and more specifically the current implementation) from a detection perspective.
+However, my loftier goals include include FreeBSD support (which will likely require creating a `forge_socket`-alike among other changes to support the different firewall stack) and researching weaknesses in the design (and more specifically the current implementation) from a detection perspective.
 There are likely some shell games to be played with identifying subtleties in TCP engine differences